AndresThePerez/Basic-Note-Taking-Application/README.md

 #### Linux

 https://docs.docker.com/engine/install/ubuntu/

-(Depending on the distro, these may be different for you, docker docks will be your best friend!)
+<p>(Depending on the distro, these may be different for you, docker docks will be your best friend!)</p>

 #### MacOS